stephengold/Georg/README.md

 ## Acknowledgments

 Like most projects, the Shapes Project builds on the work of many who have gone before.
-I therefore acknowledge the following software developers:

- + plus the creators of (and contributors to) the following software:
+I therefore acknowledge the creators of (and contributors to) the following software:
+    + the [Firefox] web browser
     + the [Git] revision-control system and GitK commit viewer
-    + the [Firefox] web browser
     + the [Gradle] build tool
+    + the [ImgScalr] Library
     + the Java compiler, standard doclet, and runtime environment
     + [jMonkeyEngine][jme] and the jME3 Software Development Kit
     + the [Linux Mint][mint] operating system